 Members of the authority have direct control over the authority's financial and operating policies.
-The total of members' allowances paid in 2022/23 is shown in Note 23.
+The total of members' allowances paid in 2023/24 is shown in Note 22.

-All Members completed a declaration of interest with related parties return for the year 2022/23.
+22 Members completed a declaration of interest with related parties return for the year 2023/24.
+6 members failed to return their forms, despite repeated requests.
+For the 6 members that failed to return their form, a review of information held by their constituent authority was completed.
 Apart from allowances and expenses no other transactions were identified.
-Nothing was paid by the Authority during 2022/23 under such arrangements (2021/22: nil), and no income was received by the Authority during 2022/23 (2021/22: nil).
+Nothing was paid by the Authority during 2023/24 under such arrangements (2022/23: nil), and no income was received by the Authority during 2023/24 (2022/23: nil).